-Members of the GAA had a meeting with representatives of Embark to kick off the Value for Money assessment process for the 2022 calendar year and to discuss and agree timescales.
+Members of the GAA met with representatives of the Firm to kick off the Value for Money assessment process for the 2023 calendar year and to discuss and agree timescales.

-Members of the GAA had a meeting with representatives of Embark to discuss the information that had been provided in response to the data request.
-This was an opportunity for members of the GAA to meet key personnel with responsibility in the various different areas including investment strategy and how this has evolved, investment governance, approach to ESG, nonfinancial matters and stewardship, administration and communications and risk management.
+We subsequently had a meeting with representatives of the Firm to discuss the information that had been provided in response to the data request.
+This was an opportunity for members of the GAA to meet key personnel with responsibility in the various different areas including investment strategy and how this has evolved, investment governance, approach to ESG, non-financial matters and stewardship, administration and communications and risk management.
 In some cases this meeting was virtual.

-Members of the GAA had a meeting with representatives of Embark to discuss the GAA's provisional scoring of Value for Money of the inscope Embark pathway investments.
+We discussed the GAA's provisional scoring of Value for Money of the Firm's in-scope pathway investments.

-As part of the Value for Money assessment process, Embark has provided the GAA with all the information that we requested, including evidence in the form of minutes and other documentation to support areas of discussion at the site visit.
-The GAA held several meetings during the year to review and discuss the information we received and to develop and improve the way that we assess Value for Money and report on this.
+As part of the Value for Money assessment process, the Firm has provided the GAA with all the information that we requested, including evidence in the form of minutes and other documentation to support areas of discussion at the site visit.

-Over the last year the GAA reviewed our Value for Money assessment framework and scoring methodology to ensure this continued to be applied consistently.
-Whilst the Value for Money assessment framework itself remains largely unchanged from the previous year, significant work has taken place reviewing and developing the data request and the approach for Firms to provide information in response to the data request, to make the process more efficient.
+Over the last year the GAA reviewed our Value for Money assessment framework and scoring methodology to ensure this continued to be suitable and can be applied consistently.
+Whilst the Value for Money assessment framework itself remains largely unchanged from the previous year; work was undertaken to improve the data request to make the overall process more efficient.

-The GAA documents all formal meetings with Embark and maintains a log which captures any concerns raised by the GAA with Embark, whether informally or as formal escalations.
+The GAA documents all formal meetings with the Firm and maintains a log which captures any concerns raised by the GAA with the Firm, whether informally or as formal escalations.
 The key dates are:

 Item Date

-Kick off meeting 15/02/2023

-Issue data request 24/02/2023
+Issue data request 01/02/2024

-Site visits 12/04/2023 14/04/2023
+Kick off meeting 05/02/2024

+Site visit 22/04/2024

-GAA panel review meeting 19/04/2023
+GAA panel review meeting 23/05/2024

-Discuss provisional scoring 27/06/2023
+Discuss provisional scoring 04/06/2024